 To the last person, everyone is convinced they are doing it wrong.

 We suspect that everyone else is better than us when it comes to sitting quietly with our thoughts.
 So instead of simply watching our thoughts and feelings come and go, we attach to them and then fall into a spiral of shame and self-recrimination.

 Why are you so bad at this? we scream.

-But of all the components that make up mindfulness, self-compassion is the hardest to teach.
-Cultivating empathy and sympathy for all aspects of the human experience is a tall order.
-We are more willing to alleviate the suffering of others over the sufferings of our own hears.
+But cultivating empathy for all aspects of the human experience is a tall order.
+We are more willing to alleviate the suffering of others than the sufferings of our own hearts.
 Is this because we all secretly believe we are unworthy of love?

-So to practice self-love, train your brain like you would train a puppy.
+So to practice self-love, we should train our brain like we would train a puppy.

 Training our brain to lovingly heel to the present moment takes effort.
 Especially when we remember that 80% of all our thoughts are negative and repetitive.
 It just isn’t our default setting to assume we’re a goodboy.
 Instead, we are convinced that we alone have garbage thoughts and everyone else is doing mindfulness better.
 Instead of praising ourselves for making the attempt, we yell and scream and tell ourselves that we are worthless creatures.

 Could you love on your brain in the same way you love on your puppy?
 Talk to yourself the same way you talk to your doggo?
 Who has a good brain?
 You are such a good brain, yes you are.
 I love you more than any other brain in the world (it’s better if you read that in dog-speak)!

 Next time you feel shame creeping in, rub your own belly and say, “I love you.”
 It might feel uncomfortable or silly, but, over time, it will replace the more negative things you tell yourself and allow you to be more present in your own life.